Nominations are now closed for 2025

 Double Exposure

 Double Exposure was created by Linda Cullen and Bob Robertson.
 Bob Robertson made regular appearances on the Frosty Forst radio show each morning on CKNW.
 Robertson acted as weatherman, but added his hilarious vocal impressions to each appearance.
-Robertson met a very talented young woman named Linda Cullen working at CKMW.
+Robertson met a very talented young woman named Linda Cullen working at CKNW.
 The two then paired up professionally and took their…

 Read more